-It is my pleasure to present the audited financial statements of GetBucks Microfinance Bank Limited ("the Bank") for the 6 months' ended 31 December 2019 (the "Financial Results").
+It is my pleasure to present the audited financial statements of GetBucks Microfinance Bank Limited ("the Bank") for the the financial year ended 31 December 2019 (the "Financial Results").
 The Bank changed its financial year-end from June 30 to December 31.
-The year-end change means that these 6 months' results are the financial statements for the year 2019 and December 31 is now the year end henceforth.
+The year-end change means that December 31 will become the year end henceforth.